morgansuh/fatal-police-shootings-graphs/README.md

 The second graph shows total shootings by race (Asian, Black, Hispanic, Native American, White) per 100k population each year.
 ![graph2](images/figure2_by_race.png)
-These graphs were analyzed and used to create a policy brief on how to decrease fatal shootings by police Policy brief: https://docs.google.com/document/d/1SBRK-qxe5X7Cz7yuVEJgs_30gk4bmSx2p0DTylhaF2s/edit?usp=sharing
+These graphs were analyzed and used to create a policy brief on how to decrease fatal shootings by police Policy Brief [https://docs.google.com/document/d/1xyaM18ys9kLkpEJwMA-H6731c1oD3Mdosuhwp9gs7Kc/edit?usp=sharing]